Wilmer Flores Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.15 team ERA ranks 15th among all league pitching staffs.
+- The Mets have a 4.14 team ERA that ranks 13th across all league pitching staffs.

-- The Mets surrender the fourth-most home runs in baseball (28 total, 1.5 per game).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (30 total, 1.5 per game).

-- Lucchesi will make his first start of the season for the Mets.
+- Peterson gets the start for the Mets, his fifth of the season.
+He is 1-2 with a 6.10 ERA and 22 strikeouts in 20 2/3 innings pitched.

-- It's the first appearance this season for the 29-year-old southpaw, and his first outing in more than a year.
+- His most recent appearance came on Tuesday against the Los Angeles Dodgers, when the left-hander went six innings, surrendering six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.